 The human autonomic nervous system controls the involuntary aspects of our physiology, and is often subdivided into two branches: parasympathetic (deactivating) and sympathetic (activating).
 Parasympathetic stimulation reflects inputs from internal organs, like the need to digest after eating a meal, and causes a decrease in heart rate.
 Sympathetic activation is a response to stress, exercise, and disease, and causes an increase in heart rate.

 HRV emerges from the interplay between these two competing branches.
-Essentially, in a balanced nervous system, our hearts are constantly getting “mixed messages” — commands to increase heart rate from the sympathetic nervous system and commands to decreases heart rate from the parasympathetic nervous system — these mixed messages cause the resulting heart rate to be in a constant state of fluctuation.
+Essentially, in a balanced nervous system, our hearts are constantly getting “mixed messages” — commands to increase heart rate from the sympathetic nervous system and commands to decrease heart rate from the parasympathetic nervous system — these mixed messages cause the resulting heart rate to be in a constant state of fluctuation.

 HRV positively correlates with whole-body health.
 As mentioned above, HRV emerges from the competing interests of the autonomic nervous system’s two branches.
 When HRV is high, it is a sign that the body is highly responsive to both sets of inputs, and therefore highly capable of adapting to changing environmental conditions.